ncatlab/nlab-content/pages/0/3/0/3/23030/content.md

   \;\;\;\;
   \text{such that}
   \sigma([\mathrm{e}]) \,=\, \mathrm{e}
+  \,,
 $$

-(which exists and is continuous by the assumption that $G$ is discrete).
+which exists and is continuous by the assumption that $G$ is discrete.

 Observe that then $\mathbf{E}G$ is generated, under

-1. composition;
+1. composition,

-1. taking inverses;
+1. taking inverses,

 1. acting with elements of $H$